 The second Tuesday of every month is sort of a holiday for tech junkies.
 It’s called Patch Tuesday and it’s the day Microsoft releases updates for Windows.
 Other tech companies release patches to coincide with them on occasion, too.
-This month, for example, there’s an importantupdate for Adobe Reader and Acrobat.
-You should also make sure Adobe Flash is up to date.

 If you have automatic updates turned on, your computer will install the Windows updates the next time you shut down.
 If the updates still need to be applied, you should see a yellow security notification on the red shut down button in your Start menu.